header

 How can you grade writing more efficiently?

-1. Decide on your revision policy.
+1) Decide on your revision policy.
 If students cannot revise the paper, there is little value to putting many marks or comments on the paper: a grade with a few sentences should be sufficient, esp. if you are using a thorough rubric like the ESSAY WRITING RUBRIC in the Download Zone.
-You might also benefit from checking out the Achievement First Writing Rubric, which identifies key elements of writing to consider (Thanks to Steve Chiger for this lead!)

 • Revise for the highest grade possible.